qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/post-workshop-todo.md

 * When outcomes page goes live, make an announcement thanking participants for making the workshop a success.
-* When Jupyter post goes live, make another announcement.
+* When Jupyter blog post goes live, make another announcement.

 ## Create a template/read-only run-of-show document